blueveil/it-labs/lab-02-users-groups-permissions/full-documentation/full-documentation.md

-# Lab 02 – Users, Groups, and Permissions
+# Lab 02 – Users, Groups, and Permissions | Implementing Least Privilege

 ## Objective
 Transform the basic domain into a simulated corporate network by setting up departmental OUs, creating users/groups, and configuring NTFS permissions to enforce the Principle of Least Privilege.